Its nutrient density is impressive and nutrient profile is extensive including fiber, omega-3 fatty acids, and calcium.

 If you are adding to the cake batter, soak 1 to 2 tablespoons of chia seeds in a half cup of water and let it sit until they have swollen and become gelatinous.
 Pour off any excess water, then add the remaining seeds to your recipe.

 Chia seeds can also be used to make a refreshing beverage.

 - Combine 2 cups of coconut water with ½ cup of fresh lemon juice and ¾ cup of pureed raspberries.

-- Sprinkle them on top of your morning oatmeal for a nutrient boost, or try adding a spoonful to your homemade jam recipe.
+You can also sprinkle them on top of your morning oatmeal for a nutrient boost or combine them with fresh fruits to make jam.